poulson/Clique/doc/source/core/vector.rst

       Makes this vector a copy of the given vector.

+.. cpp:type:: class Vector<F>

+   The same as :cpp:type:`Vector\<T>`, but the implication is that the underlying datatype `F` is a field rather than just a ring.

 .. cpp:function:: void MakeZeros( Vector<T>& x )

    Sets every entry in the vector to zero.